bgamari/ghc-wiki-import/data-parallel/closure-conversion/impl-notes.md

 The vectorisation information relevant across individual modules is maintained as values of type `HscTypes.VectInfo` and `HscTypes.IfaceVectInfo`.
-The former is the representation in `HscTypes.ModGuts` and the `HscTypes.ExternalPackageState`; the latter is used in `HscTypes.ModIface`.
+The former is the representation in `HscTypes.ModGuts`, `HscTypes.ModDetails`, and the `HscTypes.ExternalPackageState`; the latter is used in `HscTypes.ModIface`.
+The conversion between the two forms is peformed in `MkIface` and `TcIface`, respectively